Synthetixio/SIPs/content/stps/stp-12.md

 ### Rationale
 <!--This is where you explain the reasoning behind how you propose to solve the problem.
 Why did you propose this use of funds – what were the considerations.
 The rationale fleshes out the motivation and reasoning behind decisions that were made.
 It should describe any alternate ideas that were considered and related work.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->
-A 2/3 multisig enables a payment processor entity, and the CCC or Synthetix Operations Manager to execute transactions to pay for fiat expenses.
+A 2/2 multisig enables a payment processor entity and Synthetix signer to execute transactions to pay for fiat expenses.

 ### Financial Specification
 <!--The financial specification should outline the the tokens, amounts, destinations, and schedule of funds to be moved.
 If appropriate, any technical considerations should also be included here – that is, changes to any of the interfaces Synthetix currently exposes or the creations of new ones.-->

-Once the CCC safe, Skyline AG and Synthetix Operations Manager are added to a dedicated 2/3 multisig at 0xbE6C8EE3cAd2E6DB7A423EA41dF8B0DA166F644F, transfer grant funds as needed.
+Once the Skyline AG and Synthetix signer are added to a dedicated 2/2 multisig at 0xbE6C8EE3cAd2E6DB7A423EA41dF8B0DA166F644F, transfer grant funds as needed.

 ## Copyright